 On p.
-13 of the July 1995 issue of Ruckman's Bible Believers' Bulletin, the following keen observation is made:
+13 of the July 1995 issue of his Bible Believers' Bulletin, Ruckman makes the following keen observation:

 4. In the 1980s it was “The AV is the best translation.
 We USE it, but Ruckman is a liar and a slanderer, and people who follow him are Ruckmanites.”

 5. In the 1990’s it is “I believe the AV is the word of God, and I believe it is a perfect translation, but I AM NOT A RUCKMANITE!
 I AM NOT A RUCKMANITE!
 OH MY GOD, NO!!
 I don’t think you can correct the Greek with the English!
 I am not a cultist!
 Oh God, no!
 YOU DON'T HAVE TO BELIEVE WHAT RUCKMAN TEACHES TO BE A BIBLE BELIEVER!”